Kanchenjunga Trek

 Group join

 Cross lapsang La (16,760 feet) and Sinon / Mirgin La (15,300 feet) are also popular as Kanchenjunga circuit trekking.
-We can organize a private Kanchenjunga base camp trek or Kanchenjunga base camp Trek (KBC treks) starting on any date that works for you.
+However, we can organize a private Kanchenjunga base camp trek or Kanchenjunga base camp Trek (KBC treks) starting on any date that works for you.
 Please contact us for more information via email.

 FAQ